EloisaRL/Metabolomic-data-analysis-app/README.md

 # Metabolomic Data Analysis App

 An interactive Dash application for visualising and analysing differential metabolites and differential pathways in a single study or across multiple studies.
-By harmonizing metabolite annotations (RefMet names or ChEBI IDs), you can seamlessly explore your own data or pull from public repositories like MetaboLights and Metabolomics Workbench in one place.
+The app automatically harmonises metabolite annotations (RefMet names or ChEBI IDs), letting you seamlessly explore your own data or public datasets from MetaboLights and Metabolomics Workbench in one place.

 ![image](https://github.com/user-attachments/assets/7b7ffe0e-f397-4394-9858-11038453f6c3)